 This summer and autumn you can help these rivers by capture photos to tell the stories of these rivers!

-Labor Day through October: We’re photographing the Headwaters area of the southern Monongahela National Forest, the area known as Birthplace of Rivers.
+The Headwaters of the Southern Monongahela National Forest.
+We’re photographing the Headwaters area of the southern Monongahela National Forest, the area known as Birthplace of Rivers.

 It’s easy to help!
 You download an app called Water Reporter, You click to join the WV Rivers community in the app, and start taking photos!